Mc-Zen/quill/docs/guide/quill-guide.typ

 Would you like to create quantum circuits directly in Typst?
 Maybe a circuit for quantum teleportation?
 #align(center)[#include("../../examples/teleportation.typ")]

-Or rather for phase estimation (the code for both examples can be found in @demo)?
+Or one for phase estimation (the code for both examples can be found in @demo)?
 #align(center)[#include("../../examples/phase-estimation.typ")]

 This library provides high-level functionality for generating these and more quantum circuit diagrams.